Education: B.A. in Studio Art from Colorado College, MFA at the University of New Mexico

-Learn more about our middle school adventure-community service program, and get ready to unleash your adventurous spirit while helping some amazing animals.
-Click on the Description tab below.
+Keep scrolling to learn more about our middle school adventure-community service program, and get ready to unleash your adventurous spirit while helping some amazing animals!

 One of the seven natural wonders of world!
 Six thousand feet deep and 18 miles wide, the canyon is immense and kaleidoscopic with steep canyon walls and jutting mesas.